 Most people depend on coffee to shake off sleep and get their day started.
 Here’s why.
 Coffee has caffeine, which is a stimulant.
 It works on your nervous system setting it into gear.
 Your body becomes energized and your activity level shoots up!

-Apart from that, coffee is a delicious beverage, and this is why many people consume it in large quantities.
+We all know, coffee is a delicious beverage, and this is why many people consume it in large quantities.

 Some people love coffee so much that they drink more than three cups a day.
 If you love coffee that much, most likely you are hooked on caffeine, its main active ingredient.
+So, let’s actually know as what is caffeine first.
+Here is first the graphical presentation to give overview about this whole article.

 What is Caffeine?